bluedynamics/souper.plone/souper/plone/locator.rst

 In Plone soups are annotated using IAnnotations.

 Locating soups is a two-step process.
-First we need a root context, usally the Plone Site itself, on which we look for the path of a soup::
+First we need a root context, usually the Plone Site itself, on which we look for the path of a soup::

     >>> from zope.interface import alsoProvides